Redocly/redocly-cli/docs/quickstart.md

 ## Lint an OpenAPI description

+Linting helps create consistent API descriptions and helps you avoid bugs, leading to a smoother developer experience.
+It enhances clarity, optimizes maintainability, facilitates ease of onboarding, and ultimately increases the adoption of the API.

 The `lint` command is used to check that the OpenAPI description is compliant with a set of rules.
 You can define your own rules if you want to be specific, but to get started, try this:

 ```bash